 It is our personal philosophy at Hallier Stearns PLC that the best attorneys are those who involve and empower their clients to help make decisions about the direction of the case.
 Attorneys who tell you what the outcome will be or take action without your involvement may not be providing the best services.

 Going through a divorce, separation, or paternity action can be a trying and emotional time.
 You will be most satisfied in the end if you retain an experienced attorney who philosophically and personally fits with your goals and values.

-At Hallier Lawrence, we provide you with legal representation that keeps you involved, empowered, and informed.
-Contact us at Hallier Lawrence to determine whether we are the right choice for you.
+At Hallier Stearns PLC, we provide you with legal representation that keeps you involved, empowered, and informed.
+Contact us at Hallier Stearns PLC to determine whether we are the right choice for you.